US is no longer playing leading role in UN’s LGBTQ human rights group

 “Time and time again, President Trump has threatened to curtail the United States’ obligations to the international human rights system and to the United Nations itself," Stern said in a statement.
 "In his remarks ... the word he said most often — sovereignty — underscored that his political agenda promotes political isolationism and undermines the global cooperation that protects vulnerable people from natural disasters, corrupt governments, and civil war.”

-Stern juxtaposed Trump’s remarks, which did not mention human rights or marginalized groups to the remarks made Zeid Ra'ad Al Hussein.
+Stern juxtaposed Trump’s remarks, which did not mention human rights or marginalized groups, to the remarks made by Zeid Ra'ad Al Hussein.
 “Within 24 hours,” Stern said, the High Commissioner issued a "substantial rebuttal to the argument that sovereignty must trump human rights.”

 Stern said the U.S. should tear a page from Malta’s playbook when it comes to LGBTQ rights.